-In the late 1930's, when the specialty of Orthopaedics was only 40 years old and total joint replacements were a futuristic concept, an orthopaedic practice was opened in Oakland, California by Dr. Douglas Dickson.
+In the late 1930's, when the specialty of Orthopedics was only 40 years old and total joint replacements were a futuristic concept, an orthopedic practice was opened in Oakland, California by Dr. Douglas Dickson.
 He and his young partner, Dr. William S.T.
-Jackson, treated deformities, trauma, arthritis and other orthopaedic conditions.
+Jackson, treated deformities, trauma, arthritis and other orthopedic conditions.

-As the practice grew, Dr. Jackson's dedication to advancing orthopaedic science led him to become a specialist in breakthrough surgical technique.
-He performed one of the first total hip replacement surgeries on the West Coast in the late 1960's, on the leading edge of this modern revolution in patient care.
+As the practice grew, Dr. Jackson's dedication to advancing orthopedic science led him to become a specialist in breakthrough surgical technique.
+He performed one of the first total hip replacement surgeries on the West Coast in the late1960's, on the leading edge of this modern revolution in patient care.

-As the organization expanded and medical advancements rushed forward, the name was changed to Jackson Orthopaedic Foundation, reflecting a broader approach to serving its mission of improving lives of people with orthopaedic conditions.
+As the organization expanded and medical advancements rushed forward, the name was changed to Jackson Orthopaedic Foundation, reflecting a broader approach to serving its mission of improving lives of people with orthopedic conditions.

 After the sudden death of Dr. Mac Reynolds in 2006, Jackson Orthopaedic Foundation took some time to grieve and re-group.
 With help from the Board of Directors and continuing support of dedicated donors and supporters, research and education continued on a limited basis until a new Medical Director and Executive Director were brought in, and strategic planning and reorganization was put in place.

-Today our work is rapidly growing again.
-Hundreds of participants benefited from our education programs.
+Today the work of Jackson Orthopedic Foundation (JOF) is rapidly growing again.
+Hundreds of participants have benefited from our education programs.
 Thanks to our donors and supporters, we are now reaching out to the public and healthcare providers with new programs to improve patient care and education.
 Two of our Board members are currently conducting a research study as part of their doctoral program in nursing at Samuel Merritt University.
-We will provide a summary of their findings in our RESEARCH section this Fall

-Jackson Orthopaedic Foundation invites you to support our work as we discover what the future holds for improving people's lives.
+Jackson Orthopedic Foundation invites you to support our work as we discover what the future holds for improving people's lives.